The Haunting in Connecticut: Plot

-In 1987, Sara Campbell is driving her son Matt home from the hospital where he has been undergoing cancer treatments.
+In 1987, Sara Campbell is driving her son Matt home from a Connecticut hospital where he has been undergoing experimental cancer treatments.
 Sara and her husband, Peter, a recovering alcoholic, discuss finding a rental house closer to the hospital.
 On another hospital visit, Sara finds a man putting up a "For Rent" sign in front of a large house.
 The man is frustrated and offers her the first month free if she rents the house immediately.

 The following day, Peter arrives with Matt's brother Billy and cousins Wendy and Mary, and they choose rooms.
-Matt chooses the basement, where there is a mysterious door.
+Matt chooses the basement, which is divided by a partition wall with a locked door.
 After moving in, Matt suffers a series of visions involving an old, bearded man and corpses with symbols carved into their skin.
-The next day, Peter learns that the house was supposedly a funeral home; the room behind the mysterious door is a mortuary.
+The next day, Peter learns that the house was originally a funeral home; the room behind the mysterious door in the basement is a mortuary.

-Matt tells another patient, Reverend Nicholas Popescu, about the visions.
+Matt tells another cancer patient, Reverend Nicholas Popescu, about his visions.
 Nicholas advises him to find out what the spirit wants.
-Later, Matt finds a burned figure in his room who begins to move toward him.
-When the family comes home, they find a shirtless Matt with his fingers blood-covered from scratching at the wall.
+Later, Matt encounters a burned figure in his room who begins to move toward him.
+When the family comes home, they find a shirtless Matt with his fingers bleeding from scratching at the wall.

-The family begins to crack under the stress of Matt's illness and bizarre behavior.
+The family begins to disintegrate under the stress of Matt's illness and bizarre behavior.
 The children find a box of photographs, which show Jonah, a young man from Matt's visions, at a séance, emitting ectoplasm from his mouth.
-Wendy and Matt find out that the funeral home was run by a man named Ramsey Aickman.
-Aickman also conducted psychic research and would host séances with Jonah as the medium.
+They also find a container of desiccated human eyelids.
+Wendy and Matt discover that the funeral home was run by a man named Ramsey Aickman, who conducted psychic research and would host séances with Jonah acting as a medium.
 At one séance, all those attending, including Aickman, were found dead, and Jonah disappeared.